 Which camps will be single, and which double?

 It all depends upon demand.
-Our Washington, DC and Lake Tahoe camps are normally double camps.
+Our Lake Tahoe camp is normally a double camp.
 If demand is high, other locations may also become doubles.

 At Weekend Warriors, we are continually evolving and improving our camp experience.
 For example, a few years back we experimented with a “Skills & Strategy Hybrid Camp”.
 The feedback from this camp was overwhelmingly positive from both new players and alumni alike, so we decided that we need to incorporate more strategy elements in every Weekend Warriors camp experience.
 Further, our coaches are continually adding new drills and updating video techniques and presentations so that there is always something new to learn at Weekend Warriors!